rojsc/OpenBCSim/HOWTO_PYTHON.md

 There is also a script ```create_all_phantoms.py```, in the top-level folder, that will generate some point-scatterer phantoms that can be used as target when simulating scans.
 This script should be run first and it will put several .h5 phantom files in a folder called "generated_phantoms".

+Note that `create_all_phantoms.py` requires a Python environment with the numpy, scipy, h5py, and matplotlib packages installed.
+Use the included `Pipfile` in the repo's top-level folder to set up such an environment.

 As an example, the script ```linear_scan_phantom.py``` can be used to do a linear scan in the XZ-plane as follows, on a carotid plaque phantom.